dust-engine/dot_vox/README.md

 ## Current status

-Currently parses single model files without any palette parsing (indexes are preserved on Voxels).
+Currently parses single and multiple model files with palette parsing (thanks @jice-nospam!) but no material support.

 ## RustDoc